-- 17.1.1 The requirements of this Section apply to all electric propulsion plants and their equipment, as well as to manufacture, installation and tests including: - .1 generators and their prime movers; - .2 switchboards; - .3 transformers/reactors; - .4 semiconductor frequency converters; - .5 electric propulsion motors; - .6 excitation arrangements (units); - .7 arrangements (units) of control systems of electric propulsion plants, monitoring systems (alarm system, indication and logging systems), as well as safety devices; - .8 power bus ducts and cable runs of production systems and power distribution in electric propulsion plants. - 17.1.2 The requirements of this Section do not apply to bow and aft thrusters being auxiliary arrangements for ship's steering. - 17.1.3 The requirements of this Section and applicable requirements of other Sections of this Part are mandatory for ships with distinguishing mark EPP added to the class notation in compliance with the requirements of 2.2.12, Part I "Classification". - 17.1.4 The electrical equipment of the electric propulsion plant shall meet the requirements of other sections and chapters of this Part unless otherwise specified in this Section. - 17.1.5 In electric circuits of electric propulsion plants the voltage used shall not exceed those specified in 4.2 and Section 18. - 17.1.6 It is recommended to provide electric heating in spaces enclosing electrical machines, switchboards and control panels. - 17.1.7 Stationary lighting shall be provided underneath generators and motors of the electric propulsion plant. - 17.1.8 Parts of electric propulsion machines (motors and generators) located under the floor shall have the degree of protection not below IP56.
+17.1.1 The requirements of this Section apply to all electric propulsion plants and their equipment, as well as to manufacture, installation and tests including:

+.1 generators and their prime movers;

+- .2 switchboards;

+- .3 transformers/reactors;

+- .4 semiconductor frequency converters;

+- .5 electric propulsion motors;

+- .6 excitation arrangements (units);

+.7 arrangements (units) of control systems of electric propulsion plants, monitoring systems (alarm system, indication and logging systems), as well as safety devices;

+.8 power bus ducts and cable runs of production systems and power distribution in electric propulsion plants.

+17.1.2 The requirements of this Section do not apply to bow and aft thrusters being auxiliary arrangements for ship's steering.

+17.1.3 If an electric propulsion plant is installed on board a ship, it shall comply with the requirements of this Section and applicable requirements of other Sections of this Part.
+At that, the distinguishing mark EPP shall be added to the class notation in compliance with the requirements of 2.2.12, Part I "Classification".

+17.1.4 The electrical equipment of the electric propulsion plant shall meet the requirements of other sections and chapters of this Part unless otherwise specified in this Section.

+17.1.5 In electric circuits of electric propulsion plants the voltage used shall not exceed those specified in 4.2 and Section 18.

+17.1.6 It is recommended to provide electric heating in spaces enclosing electrical machines, switchboards and control panels.

+17.1.7 Stationary lighting shall be provided underneath generators and motors of the electric propulsion plant.

+17.1.8 Parts of electric propulsion machines (motors and generators) located under the floor shall have the degree of protection not below IP56.